 Hours after Germany invades the Soviet Union in 1941, nationalists in a small Ukrainian town carry out a pogrom against local Jews, killing dozens and leaving others for dead.
 One survivor is a seven-year-old girl.
-Lyuba is forced from her home into a Nazi ghetto, then spirited away, into hiding, for nearly two years – on a farm, in haystacks.
-Under the hay, Lyuba discovers the will to survive, to persevere.
+Lyuba is forced from her home into a Nazi ghetto, then spirited away, into hiding, for nearly two years — on a farm, in haystacks.

 About the Author

 Bryon MacWilliams is an American author who reported widely from the former Soviet Union, including Ukraine.
 His journalism, essays, poetry and literary translations have appeared in publications big and small.
-He is the author of the memoir, With Light Stream.
+He is the author of the memoir, With Light Steam.

 “A moving and original account based on real events that distills in a few pages the horror of local mass murder and the extraordinary kindness of others during the Holocaust.”